 New Planting Design at Firstsite, Colchester

 So excited to have been asked to re-design the planting outside Colchester's Firstsite gallery.
 The original planting is long gone and the empty bark enclosure is not a worthy fit for the fabulous construction or the gorgeous neighbouring Minories garden.

 I'm looking forward to selecting beautiful hardy low maintenance plants suited to the varied conditions of the site - from hot sun-baked to deep shade, robust enough to thrive in a busy public space.

 Photo: East Anglian Daily Times

-Border Designs are making a guest appearance on The Honey Hunter blog, as featured in In Style Magazine
+Border Designs is making a guest appearance on The Honey Hunter blog, as featured in In Style Magazine

-Visit www.honeyhunter.uk for our top tips on supporting honey bees and for suggestions of flowering plants that will provide pollen and nectar for honey bees throughout the year
+Visit www.honeyhunter.uk for my top tips on supporting honey bees and for suggestions of flowering plants that will provide pollen and nectar for honey bees throughout the year

 All images Copyright Kate Cox unless otherwise stated

 If you have any queries or wish to make an appointment, please contact us.
 Email is the best way: